Freedom 250

-The White House Task Force on Celebrating America’s 250th Birthday (Task Force 250) was created on January 29, 2025 by executive order of US president Donald Trump.
-Its purpose is to "to plan, organize, and execute an extraordinary celebration of the 250th Anniversary of American Independence".
-Members of the task force include the President, Vice President, several executive department Secretaries, and the heads of several executive branch agencies.
-The Task Force is separate from the bipartisan United States Semiquincentennial Commission created in 2016.
+Freedom 250 LLC, officially the White House Task Force on Celebrating America's 250th Birthday (Task Force 250), is a public–private partnership created on January 29, 2025, by executive order of US president Donald Trump.
+Its purpose is "to plan, organize, and execute an extraordinary celebration of the 250th Anniversary of American Independence".
+Freedom 250 serves as the primary branding and funding arm of Task Force 250's execution of Trump's proposals.
+Members of the task force include the president, vice president, several executive department Secretaries, and the heads of several executive branch agencies.